Natasha is a barrister who accepts instructions in family, civil, landlord and tenant, regulatory and extradition.

 - The Honourable Society of Lincoln’s Inn.

-Natasha regularly appears in the Crown, Magistrates’ and Youth Courts on behalf of the prosecution and the defence.
-She has experience in road traffic offences, public order offences, violent and sexual crime, theft, fraud, drugs offences and weapons offences.
+Natasha’s background is in crime, in which she regularly appeared in the Crown, Magistrates’ and Youth Courts on behalf of the prosecution and the defence.

 Natasha accepts instructions in all aspects of matrimonial, children and international family matters.